Muts256/Active-Directory-Monitoring/README.md

 Tools & Technologies
   - Active Directory (AD) on Windows Server 2025, Windows 10 device
   - Splunk forwarder and Sysmon installed on the AD and Windows 10 device
-  - Splunk installed on an Ubuntu server
+  - Splunk server installed on an Ubuntu server
   - Kali Linux
   - AtomicRedTeam and MITRE ATT&CK for penetration testing.